orchest/orchest/docs/source/development/development_workflow.rst

      --cpus 6 \
      --mount-string="$(pwd):/orchest-dev-repo" --mount

-After the minikube cluster is created, follow the steps of a regular installation.
+   minikube addons enable ingress

-.. include:: ../fragments/regular-installation.rst
+After the minikube cluster is created, follow the steps of a :ref:`regular installation <regular installation>`.

 Installing Orchest for development
 ----------------------------------